pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Tiled VAE param

+- **Fast Mode**: By default it is enabled.
+Not recommend to disable.
+If you disable it, though the result becomes more accurate, large amount of CPU RAM and time will be consumed.
+- **Move to GPU**: when you are running under --lowvram or medvram, this option will help to move the VAE to GPU temporarily and move it back later.
+It needs several seconds.
-- The two params control how large tile should we split the image for VAE encoder and decoder.
+- **The two tile size params** control how large tile should we split the image for VAE encoder and decoder.
-  - Larger size, faster speed, but more VRAM use.
+  - Basically, larger size, faster speed, but more VRAM use.
   - You don't need to change the params when first time to use it.
-  - It will recommend a set of parameters to you based on hand-crafted rules.
+It will recommend a set of parameters to you based on hand-crafted rules.
   - However, the recommended params may not be good to fit your device.
   - Please adjust according to the GPU used in the console output.
 If you have more VRAM, turn it larger, or vice versus.